-Dr. Trauth is an Associate Professor and Chair of the Doctoral Committee in the Department of Behavioral and Community Health Sciences.
-Her main area of research is the social determinants of health-that is, the social and physical environment within which people live their lives.
-She is interested in exploring this issue from the perspective of the framework laid out in the Robert Wood Johnson Foundation's Building a National Culture of Health.
-This Framework focuses on four areas that support improved population health.
-One area, wellbeing and equity, is of particular interest to her-that is, creating healthier, more equitable communities.
-She has two pending research grants submitted this past year that focus on promoting physical activity in ways that create healthier, more equitable communities.
-In addition, she was the recent recipient of three course development grants to travel to the UK this summer, to learn about what researchers, local government officials, and community groups are doing to address problems like social isolation and loneliness by promoting social connections and thus create healthier communities.
-Dr. Trauth is also involved in research with communities to teach parents and child care providers effective strategies to develop socialemotional, language and problem-solving skills in young children (ages 3-5 years) who are atrisk for experiencing adverse childhood experiences.
-This program focuses on providing parents and childcare workers with knowledge about early child brain development and skills to facilitate healthy growth and development among children in low SES communities in order to facilitate school readiness.
-Healthy children are the foundation for healthy, equitable communities.
-For more information see: www.workingforkids.com.
+Dr. Trauth is Associate Professor Emerita in the Department of Behavioral and Community Health Sciences.
+Her main area of research is the social determinants of health.
+She is interested in exploring this issue from the perspective of the framework laid out in the Robert Wood Johnson Foundation's Building a National Culture of Health, which focuses on four areas that support improved population health.
+One area, well- being and equity, is of particular interest to her-that is, creating healthier, more equitable communities.
+She was a recent recipient of three course development grants to travel to the UK, to learn about what researchers, local government officials, and community groups are doing to address problems like social isolation and loneliness by promoting social connections and thus create healthier communities.